One important aspect of septic system maintenance in Savannah is regular grease trap pumping.

 If you need assistance with grease trap pumping or maintenance, contact us right away at Degler Waste Services.
 We have been in business since 1975 and will professionally clean and empty your grease traps so they work their best.
 We also provide many different septic system repairs for properties in Savannah, Georgia.
 We are a great choice when it comes to any septic system concerns, so call us today!

-At Degler Waste Services, we offer high-quality grease trap pumping services in Ridgeland, Wellford, Lyman, Spartanburg, Inman, Tryon, Landrum, Greer, Taylors, Greenville, Mauldin, Simpsonville, Travelers Rest, Pumpkintown, Lady’s Island, Bluffton, Hilton Head Island, Hardeeville, Beaufort, and Walterboro, South Carolina, as well as Savannah, Georgetown, Wilmington Island, and Garden City, Georgia.
+At Degler Waste Services, we offer high-quality grease trap pumping services in Ridgeland, Wellford, Lyman, Spartanburg, Inman, Tryon, Landrum, Greer, Taylors, Greenville, Mauldin, Simpsonville, Travelers Rest, Pumpkintown, Lady’s Island, Bluffton, Hilton Head Island, Hardeeville, Beaufort, Port Royal, Laurel Bay, and Walterboro, South Carolina, as well as Savannah, Georgetown, Wilmington Island, and Garden City, Georgia.